-- Advertisers and their agencies assume full liability for all content of their advertisements and responsibility for any claims arising from them against APTA.
-APTA is not liable for errors in reader service numbers, ad index, or buyers guide listings.
-APTA will not accept advertisements for any product, apparatus, instrument, device or pharmaceutical product that is the subject of litigation pending before the FDA.
-Advertising will be accepted in cases of pending compliance or noncompliance with the FDA requirements if the advertiser includes a disclaimer in the copy stating: “FDA approval pending.”
+- You and your advertising agency, if applicable, assume full liability and you are responsible for any claims arising from them against APTA.
+APTA is not liable for errors in lead generation services or ad index.
+APTA will not accept advertisements for any product, apparatus, instrument, device, or pharmaceutical product that is the subject of litigation pending before the Food and Drug Administration (FDA).
+Advertising will be accepted in cases of pending compliance or noncompliance with the FDA requirements if the advertisement includes a disclaimer in the copy stating: "FDA approval pending."
 Errors in ads must be noted immediately.
 APTA will not offer credit if an ad repeats incorrectly.
-APTA will not be bound by any conditions, printed or otherwise, appearing on any insertion order or contract, when they conflict with terms and conditions of the APTA published rate card.
+APTA will not be bound by any conditions, printed or otherwise, appearing on any insertion order or contract when they conflict with terms and conditions of APTA's published rate card.

-- You agree to comply with Canada Anti-Spam Law (CASL).
+- You agree to comply with all privacy, testimonial, and other applicable laws, including Canada Anti-Spam Law (CASL).
 Placing an advertisement with APTA denotes a statement by you that your advertisement and actions therewith are in compliance with CASL.
-You assume any and all liability associated with your advertisement.
-You agree to indemnify and hold APTA harmless with respect to your ad.
 Please seek advice of counsel with any question you may have regarding your advertisement and CASL.

 - APTA prohibits preferential or adverse discrimination on the basis of race, creed, color, sex, age, national or ethnic origin, sexual orientation, disability, or health status in all areas including, but not limited to, its qualifications for membership, rights of members, policies, programs, activities, and employment practices.
 APTA is committed to promoting cultural diversity throughout the profession.